Composer - Pianist - Electronic Musician

-Recognition includes a 2023 Juno nomination for classical composition of the year, the 2021 Canada Council Jules léger Prize in Chamber Music, the audience and jury prize from the ECM+ Generation 2014 tour, the 2011 Giga-Hertz Förder Prize, and the International Competition for live-electronics of the Hamburg Klangwerktage.
+Recognition includes a 2023 Juno nomination for classical composition of the year, the 2021 Canada Council Jules Léger Prize in Chamber Music, the audience and jury prize from the ECM+ Generation 2014, the 2011 Giga-Hertz Förder Prize, and the International Competition for live-electronics of the Hamburg Klangwerktage.
 Residencies include Expermentalstudio des SWR (Freiburg, Germany), and the Leighton Artist Studios at the Banff Centre (Canada).

 Tan holds a Ph.D. from McGill University, Montréal, Canada, the Meisterklasse (3.
 Zyklus) from the Hochschule für Musik Carl Maria von Weber, Dresden, Germany, and was a fellow of the Radcliffe Institute for Advanced Study, Harvard University (RI’17).
-He is currently Assistant Professor of Composition at the University of Victoria (Canada).
+He currently serves as Assistant Professor of Composition at the University of Victoria.